How does a car warranty work?

 What other protection do I have if my car is faulty?

-The law states that the car must be of satisfactory quality, fit for purpose, and as described.
-It also means:
+This states that the car must be of satisfactory quality, fit for purpose and as described.
+And you’re protected under the following terms, regardless of the warranty:

 How can I find the best car warranty?